5 Days in Florence, Italy Itinerary

 Uffizi Gallery

-It was finally time for our tour of the Uffizi Gallery.
-Our skip the line passes allowed us to move straight into the entrance line which moves quickly.
-When you buy a skip the line pass you’re simply bypassing the line to PURCHASE tickets, which can get very long and worth the pre-planning to avoid.
+When it was time for the art gallery, our skip-the-line passes allowed us to move straight into the entrance line which moves quickly.
+When you buy a skip-the-line pass you’re simply bypassing the line to PURCHASE tickets, which can get very long and is worth the pre-planning to avoid.

 As an art lover, this was my happy place.
 I love seeing great works that I’ve studied in college and seen in documentaries.
 Artists such as da Vinci, Michelangelo, Caravaggio, Botticelli and more are all there.
 Religion is the predominant theme throughout and it’s interesting to see the transition from the idealic Gothic period to the realism of the Renaissance.